Racing to King George Falls 💦

 Zodiac and Nyaid, proceed straight to the falls.”

-This moment wasn’t just for the film.
+This moment isn’t just for the film.

 Every single team member would experience it.